 – Volunteer Center of Brown County

 The team recently submitted a collective proposal to JBS USA for consideration by their JBS Hometown Strong initiative.
 If awarded, the grant would benefit 10 local nonprofit organizations.
 The primary goal of our proposal is to allow the five direct care providers on the team to create and subsidize additional childcare slots for school-age children in Brown County.
 Granted funds would also enable GBAPS to further support families with their technology needs.
-The proposal also includes four nonprofits who would support the direct care providers with things such as providing volunteers to give students one-on-one support, building trust in the Latinx community, and providing training to childcare staff.
+The proposal also includes four nonprofits who would support the direct care providers with things such as providing volunteers to give students one-on-one support, building trust in the Latino community, and providing training to childcare staff.

 We are proud of this unique proposal for a collective response to a community issue and ABC’s continued role as a facilitator and convener for important work in Brown County.